mwat56/hashtags/README.md

 Sometimes one might want to search and find socalled `#hashtags` or `@mentions` in one's texts (in a broader sense) and store them for later retrieval.
 This package offers that facility.
-It provides the `THashList` class which can be used to parse texts for the occurrence of both `#hashtags` and `@mentions` and store the hits in an internal list for later lookup; that list can be stored in a file and later read from that file.
+It provides the `THashTags` class which can be used to parse texts for the occurrence of both `#hashtags` and `@mentions` and store the hits in an internal list for later lookup; that list can be stored in a file and later loaded from that file.

 ## Installation